 Michael Van Bodegom Smith

 Michael Van Bodegom-Smith first began his musical career as a classical trumpet player based in Detroit.
 Michael acted as the principal chair for the Detroit Youth Symphony Wind Ensemble from 2015-2017.
 He had the pleasure of studying under outstanding musicians such as Dr. Ken Thompson, Dr. Scott Boerman, and Brian Moon.
 During this time, Michael had taken an interest in arranging and composition.
 He would compose and arrange works for various ensembles in the Metro Detroit area.
 These early works included arrangements for brass quintet, saxophone quintet, and full orchestra.

 Michael’s music outside of media has been played by groups such as the Chicago City-Wide Orchestra, Concept/21 Ensemble, and the New Music Ensemble (of Columbia College Chicago).
-These works feature original compositions that range from orchestra pieces to chamber works.
+These works feature original compositions that range from orchestral chamber works to big band swing charts.
 Michael's score for the animation "Kenya's Symphony" has been performed and recorded by a 60 piece orchestra comprised of international world class musicians.

-Michael is currently based in Chicago Illinois where he works primarily as a composer for media.
+Michael is currently based in Los Angeles, California where he works primarily as a composer for media.
 In addition to composing, Michael is a member of Outlier Studios where he writes additional music for films/tv/trailers, as well as designers orginal sounds for compaines like Output.
-He also is an active participant in the Chicago music scene as a trumpeter and pianist.
+He also is an active participant in the Los Angeles and Chicago music scenes as a trumpeter and pianist.
 Michael has shared the stage with musicians such as Bernard Purdie, Jon Irabagon, Donny McCaslin, and Cassandra O'Neal.